Modern C++

 # include <type_traits>

-using U = typename std::make unsigned<int>::type; // see next lecture to understand
+using U = typename std::make_unsigned<int>::type; // see next lecture to understand

 // why 'typename' is needed here